 We are committed to fairness and transparency in admissions—we value the entire person, looking not just at qualifications but also at experiences and skills and, foremost, for the motivation and determination to succeed while studying with us.

-We are signatories of the Social Mobility Pledge, a member of the National Network for the Education of Care Leavers and a Standalone champion institution committed to supporting students who are estranged from their families.
+We are a signatory of the Social Mobility Pledge, a member of the National Network for the Education of Care Leavers, a Standalone champion institution committed to supporting students who are estranged from their families and a signatory of the GTRSB into HE pledge to support students from the Gypsy, Traveller, Roma, Showman and Boater communities access and succeed in higher education.

 We are a research-led university, committed to delivering excellent, innovative and impactful research that makes a positive difference.